mchowning/WeatherApiKata/README.md

 ## A few things to keep in mind

 1. This kata only presents one way of accomplishing the goal of obtaining the current temperature from Weather Underground API and displaying it on the screen.
 It is not the only way, and there are many other ways that this could be accomplished that are perfectly valid.
-In fact, for the sake of not making this exercise more complicated than it needed to be, I haev intentionally made some design decisions that are not best practices.
+In fact, for the sake of not making this exercise more complicated than it needed to be, I have intentionally made some design decisions that are not best practices.
 So as you progress as a programmer, you very well may want to do things differently than I have instructed in this kata.
-Defeinitely be open to any other ways you might complete this kata because learning about them (and why they are or are not better than what we do here) will make you a better programmer.
+Definitely be open to any other ways you might complete this kata because learning about them (and why they are or are not better than what we do here) will make you a better programmer.

 	Likewise, this kata only presents one way you could use TDD to drive the creation of this program.
 The decision about which (and how many) tests to create is a matter of judgment and there is no single right answer.
 Just view the particular tests that are laid out below as one suggested set of tests that can be used.